RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 <!-- The following were extra notes -->

-But the lawyer need not require that the client take advantage of the opportunity to seek counsel of another lawyer.
+The lawyer need not require
+that the client take advantage of the opportunity to seek counsel of another lawyer.

 The client signing requirement was added by 2002 revisions to the Model Rules.

-### Transactions with clients are suspect!
+#### Transactions with clients are suspect!

 A trap for the unwary lawyer.
 Client need *not* prove lawyer abuse.